avipeels/mobx-react-v2/Notes.md

    this.props.todo.done = true;
  }
 `

 **Don't put async code in actions, because the batching will not be efficient**

 ## Reactions
-Reactions react to state change and produce side-effects
+Reactions react to state change and produce side-effects, like update UI

 1. Autorun: Tracks every observable inside it.
 It needs to be disposed.
 2. Reaction: Triggered by the condition you pass to it.
 Needs to be disposed.